 While the summer sun may be shining, winter’s snow tends to stick around so even if the lifts at your favorite resort have stopped spinning, you can earn your turns in Estes Park.
 If you’re just tapping into your backcountry-side, check out our Off-Piste Curious blog.
 If you’ve got experience earning your turns, Teton Gravity Research put together an all-around guide to getting backcountry in Estes Park.

-Spring is still a wonderful time to get on the trails.
+Spring is a wonderful time to get on the trails.
 With all the melting, you’ll want to have a pair of waterproof boots, as you’ll likely be crossing snow, mud and puddles!
 A pair of micro-spikes go a long way in getting you where you’re going with improved traction.
+Check out this spring packing list to make sure you have everything you need.

 2. A Couple